SkipOPU: An FPGA-based Overlay Processor for Large Language Models with Dynamically Allocated Computation: Experiments

-\Cref{tab:resource} summarizes the resource utilization of \textbf{SkipOPU}.
-The processing-element (PE) array integrates 4096 DSPs and, enabled by the fine-grained packing technique described earlier, sustains $64\times128$ FP16$\times$FP16 or FP16$\times$INT4 multiplications per cycle.
 To match the throughput of the PE array, a 64-way tile-wise nonlinear processing engine (NPE) is introduced, incurring an additional 16.78\% LUT and 2.95\% DSP overhead to support miscellaneous nonlinear operations.
-The DMA engine, which interfaces with both DDR4 and HBM for data movement, consumes 3.52\% LUT, 2.26\% FF, and 20.00\% BRAM resources.
+The DMA (Direct Memory Access) engine, which interfaces with both DDR4 and HBM for data movement, consumes 3.52\% LUT, 2.26\% FF, and 20.00\% BRAM resources.
 To enable the KV invariance buffer, 512 URAMs, capable of storing up to 1024 tokens' KV entries, are organized into a memory interface with 16 independent ports, each of which is designed to match the throughput of the corresponding HBM ports.
 Concurrent KV updates during attention computation are supported by a $48\times16$ crossbar that dynamically selects reusable KV values.
-Overall, this memory subsystem accounts for 8.18\% LUT, 0.57\% FF, and 53.33\% URAM utilization.
+Overall, this memory subsystem (KV BUF + XBar) accounts for 8.18\% LUT, 0.57\% FF, and 53.33\% URAM utilization.